Hurontario LRT: Construction

 By April 2022, the first tracks were being laid at the Operations, Maintenance and Storage Facility (OMSF).
 In later phases of construction, LRT tracks will be laid on Hurontario Street north and south from the junction to the OMSF.
 By July 2022, construction started on the guideway on Hurontario Street working northbound from Matheson Boulevard to Britannia Road.
 At the operations, maintenance and storage facility, 15 m of track had already been laid.
 Track construction started in September 2022 at various intersections along Hurontario Street between Sandstone Drive (south of Britannia Road) and Matheson Boulevard.

 On Hurontario Street at the Queen Elizabeth Way, the push box technique was used to create new northbound traffic lanes under the QEW so that the space for the current northbound lanes can be used for the LRT.

+On March 8, 2023, the first of 13 traction substations to convert from AC to DC and to provide electricity for the trains, each housed within a steel structure about the size of a shipping container, was installed at Skyway Drive and Hurontario Street.
+The next two substations to be installed along Hurontario Street will be at Britannia Road and Topflight Drive, the latter street providing LRV access between the Operations, Maintenance and Storage Facility and the mainline.

+In March 2025, it was discovered that the construction of the wye at Hurontario and Topflight Drive, which will lead to the OMSF, and the tracks along Topflight were faulty and needed to be completely rebuilt.
+Reconstruction began that April.